-One prominent theory of expertise argues that the key requirements are discriminability and consistency (e.g., Shanteau, Weiss, Thomas, & Pounds, 2002).
+One prominent theory of expertise argues that the key requirements are discriminability and consistency (Shanteau, Weiss, Thomas, & Pounds, 2002; Weiss & Shanteau, 2003).
 Experts must be able to discriminate between different stimuli, and they must be able to make these discriminations reliably or consistently.
-Protocols for measuring expertise in terms of these two properties are well-developed, and have been applied in settings as diverse as audit judgment, livestock judgment, personnel hiring, and decision-making in the oil and gas industry (Malhotra, Lee, & Khurana, 2007).
+Protocols for measuring expertise in terms of these two properties are well developed, and have been applied in settings as diverse as livestock judgment (Phelps & Shanteau, 1978), audit judgment, personnel hiring (see Shanteau et al., 2002), medical assessment (Williams, Haslam, & Weiss, 2008), aeronautical risk perception (Pauley, O'Hare, & Wiggins, 2009), and decision making in the oil and gas industry (Malhotra, Lee, & Khurana, 2007).
 However, because these protocols need to assess discriminability and consistency, they have two features that will not work in all applied settings.
-First, they rely on knowing the answers to the discrimination questions, and so must have access to a ground truth.
-Second, they must ask the same (or very similar) questions of people repeatedly, and so are time consuming.
+First, they rely on knowing the answers to the discrimination questions.
+Second, they must ask the same (or very similar) questions of people repeatedly, to assess consistency, and so are time consuming.
 Given these limitations, it is perhaps not surprising that expertise is often measured in simpler and cruder ways, such as by self-report.

-In this paper, we approach the problem of expertise from the perspective of cognitive modeling.
+In this article, we approach the problem of expertise from the perspective of cognitive modeling.
 The basic idea is to build a model of how a number of people with different levels of expertise produce judgments or estimates that reflect their knowledge.
-This requires making assumptions about how individual differences in knowledge are structured, and how people apply decisionmaking processes to their knowledge to produce answers.
+This requires making assumptions about how individual differences in knowledge are structured, and how people apply decision-making processes to their knowledge to produce answers.